Best Deep-Sky Objects by Month: July 2025

 - Where to observe: Northern Hemisphere

 - How to observe: The Cat's Eye Nebula has a high surface brightness but is extremely small.
-Although some observers boast of having seen the Cat's Eye Nebula through 10x50 binoculars, we still advise using at least a small telescope for its observation.
+Although some observers claim to have seen the Cat's Eye Nebula through 10x50 binoculars, we still recommend using a small telescope for its observation.

 - Description: Located 3,262 light-years away, the Cat's Eye Nebula is one of the most stunning examples of a planetary nebula.
 It has been the subject of truly remarkable images taken by the Hubble Space Telescope.